 Voice-activated digital assistants have already made quite the splash; debuting on our mobile phones, computers, smartwatches, in our cars, and even in our homes.
-Now, voice technology is making its way into the the realms of finance, HR, marketing, and even public transportation with the goal of bringing down business costs, simplifying outdated processes, and increasing overall efficiency.
+Now, the uses of speech recognition range from the realms of finance, HR, marketing, and even public transportation with the goal of bringing down business costs, simplifying outdated processes, and increasing overall efficiency.

 With impressive (and growing) improvements in natural language understanding and speech accuracy rates, the technology (backed by tandem improvements in machine learning, big data, cloud processing and artificial intelligence) has led to a growing appetite for companies to continue building voice-enabled experiences that go even beyond the private domain.

 - Implications of Uses of Speech Recognition in the Workplace